-P2P.org's content series for regulated institutions evaluating on-chain capital allocation.
+P2P.org's DeFi infra series is especially meant for regulated institutions evaluating on-chain capital allocation.
 Each article addresses a specific infrastructure, governance, or compliance dimension that determines whether a DeFi allocation can clear institutional approval and operate within mandate.

 This article opens a three-part sequence on the structural gap between DeFi vault architecture and institutional requirements.
 Part one covers why most vaults were not built for institutional risk tolerance.
 Part two examines the conflict of interest at the heart of vault design.
 Part three explains what mandate validation at execution actually means for regulated allocators.